Hitsuji-M/Echosight/README.md

 You discover that everything is dark, no it's not the environement, it's you...
 You are completely blind... <br> but... <br> but... <br>

-You hear the deepest songs possible, you can hear them clearly and now you remember.
+You hear the deepest sounds possible, you can hear them clearly and now you remember.
 You agreed to participate as a subject to a experience which is aiming to enhance human's senses by deleting others.
 Your hearing is more powerful than ever, (but calm down you are not daredevil your fighting skills are lower than a 10 year old boy). <br>

 Joke aside, now, it's time for the tests, the scientifics are ready to play with you and **discover what you are capable of** !